Ojibwe religion: Ritual specialists

 Generally, Ojibwe believe that people can communicate with manitouk directly and have no need for intermediaries.
-However, Ojibwe society also contains ritual specialists who are deemed to possess special powers bestowed on them by the manitouk.
-These specialists are generally responsible for curing illnesses, ensuring good health and long life, controlling the weather, divining, finding game, and leading ceremonies, and are sometimes deemed to have a role in keeping the universe in equilibrium.
-Although a ritual specialist will often focus on a particular type of healing or ritual knowledge, some individuals are deemed to have received multiple powers from the manitouk.
-The existence of various types of specialist was evident among the Ojibwe at the time of European contact, and since then English-speaking European observers have generally referred to all of them with the generic term "medicine man" or sometimes with its Ojibwa translation, mashkikiiwinini.
+However, Ojibwe society also contains ritual specialists deemed to possess special powers bestowed on them by the manitouk.
+These specialists are generally responsible for healing, ensuring good health and long life, controlling the weather, divining, finding game, and leading ceremonies, and are sometimes deemed to have a role in keeping the universe in equilibrium.
+Although a ritual specialist will often focus on a particular type of healing or ritual knowledge, some individuals are deemed to possess multiple powers from the manitouk.
+Multiple types of specialist existed among the Ojibwe at the time of European contact, and since then English-speaking European observers have generally referred to them all with the generic term "medicine man" or sometimes with its Ojibwa translation, mashkikiiwinini.
 Over time, these terms have become increasingly popular.

 Those deemed to possess power from the manitouk and who could practice medicine were important to Ojibwe bands, and were expected to use their powers to benefit their band as a whole.
 These individuals worked for prestige rather than payment and generally received no fee when providing services to their own kin.
 Those possessing such powers have been respected but also feared; Vecsey noted that Ojibwe would view these specialists with "awe, respect, dependence, and fear".
 Fear and hatred have particularly been reserved for those specialists deemed to have misused their powers.
 They are thought possible of stealing or disrupting a person's soul to generate sickness, with babies being particularly vulnerable.
 Specialists worked independently, rather than in larger associations or groups.
 Although women could become ritual specialists, this was generally rare.

 The Ojibwe historically had no division between civil and religious authority, with historian Michael Angel noting that those who obtained supernatural power often accrued "socio-political power" in Ojibwe society.
 Various ritual specialists also served as ogimaag, senior males in the nomadic band; English language observers often translated ogimaag as "chiefs".
-Attending the ogimaag in Ojibwe bands was the oshkaabewis or "ceremonial messenger," responsible for a number of civil and religious functions, for instance serving as the pipe bearer in ceremonies.
-The Ojbwe typically have no ritual clowns like the heyoka found among Sioux groups, although a society akin to the heyoka were reported among Plains Ojibwe during the early 20th century.
+Attending the ogimaag in Ojibwe bands was the oshkaabewis or "ceremonial messenger," responsible for various civil and religious functions, for instance serving as the pipe bearer in ceremonies.
+The Ojbwe typically have no ritual clowns like the heyoka found among Sioux groups, although a society akin to the heyoka were reported among Ojibwe groups living in the Plains during the early 20th century.

-Powerful ritualists are also thought capable of animating otherwise inanimate objects or of transforming one object into another, such as charcoal into bullets.